rhkhoo/Dye_Content/README.md

 ![Calibration curve for Yellow 5](https://github.com/rhkhoo/Dye_Content/blob/main/Images/yellow5.png)<br>
 The R<sup>2</sup> value for the Yellow 5 calibration curve is 0.99991
 <br><br>
 Using the Linear Regression models for each dye, the mass of dye per serving of sample can be determined.
+Sample calculations can be found in the Appendix.

 # Results